volumio/volumio-plugins-sources/fusion/readme.md

 Provides
+- A simple 3 bands eq, no other features
 - A 15 bands graphic equalizer
 - Or a 2x15 bands graphic equalizer
 - Or a Parametric equalizer with :